Vatos-locus/ETB-Performance-Mod-Tweaks/README.md

 # ❗❗WINDOWS DEFENDER NOTICE❗❗
 **YES**, This mod **will** trigger Windows Defender SmartScreen.
 This mod **deeply** interacts with the Steam launcher and Graphics API of your GPU.
-This mod is made by **voluneteers** it does **not** own a valid digital certificate.
+This mod is made by **volunteers** and hence does **not** own a valid digital certificate.
 Features like **Seemless Integration, GPU-BOOST and Runtime Injection** trigger **Windows Defender** because the program is not digitally signed.
 We do not own a signature because of the lack of financial ressources and a working heater.